Three Views of the Four Continents

 Sculptures at the Old Customs House in New York by Daniel Chester French

-My first encounter with sculptures representing four continents, Africa, Asia, America and Europa, was in a San Francisco antique store.
-There were two large photos of sculpture that had been at the 1876 Philadelphia Exhibition.
-The photographs turned out to of sculptures made by Royal Doulton and displayed at the Exhibition.
+My first encounter with sculptures representing four continents, Africa, Asia, America, and Europa, was in a San Francisco antique store.
+Two large photos of sculpture had been at the 1876 Philadelphia Exhibition.
+The photographs turned out to be of sculptures made by Royal Doulton and displayed at the Exhibition.
 They are replicas of sculptures incorporated into the Royal Albert Monument in London.

 Today I learned there were four sculptures of the same topic outside the Old U.S. Customs House at Bowling Greene.
-It seemed like a good reason to switch trains in a different station.
+It seemed like a good reason to switch trains to a different station.

 Stereoview card Showing America by Royal Doulton